ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 HTTP-DATAGRAM}} is not required by WebTransport and can safely be ignored by WebTransport endpoints.

+## Subprotocol Negotiation

+WebTransport over HTTP/3 offers a subprotocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting pre-existing protocols that use QUIC and rely on this functionality.

+The user agent MAY include a `WebTransport-Subprotocols-Available` header field in the CONNECT request, enumerating the possible subprotocols; if received, the server MUST include a `WebTransport-Subprotocol` field in the 2xx response, or respond with an error code instead.

+Both `WebTransport-Subprotocols-Available` and `WebTransport-Subprotocol` are Structured Fields {{!RFC8941}}. `WebTransport-Subprotocols-Available` is a List of Tokens, and `WebTransport-Subprotocol` is a Token.
+The token in the `WebTransport-Subprotocol` response header field MUST be one of the tokens listed in `WebTransport-Subprotocols-Available` of the request.

 ## Limiting the Number of Simultaneous Sessions

 This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter that allows